๐Ÿ–‹๏ธ Dataset - Annotation tool

 • Directly in Selection mode by clicking on the Shape directly on the Asset.

-• By clicking on the Shape name in the Shape list located on the right side.
+• By clicking on the Shape name in the Shapes list located on the right side.

-In both cases, the selected Shape will be highlighted, with all the potential points composing the Shape.
-Additionally, the selected Shape will also be indicated in the Shape list with a double circle:
+In both cases, the selected Shape will be highlighted in blue, with all the potential points composing the Shape.

 B. Label